Michael2109/cobalt/README.md

 The target is to create a language that is highly scalable and readable to allow for fast development and easier debugging.
 Also to combine object oriented and functional aspects to make the language very powerful with few lines.

+###Project Contributions
+If you would like to contribute then please get in contact!

 ##Opening the project
 #####IntelliJ
 File->New->Project from version control->GitHub